mesbah1033/understanding_nextjs_fullstack/hello-world/README.md

     - products > [productId] > reviews > page.tsx
 - lets say you need to show a **specific Product**
     - products > [productId] > page.tsx

+### Chapter 9 - Catch all Segments
+- Basically using "docs" and [...slug] in the app  to create a route that works to catch all different scenarios
+- [[...slug]] wrapped slug is used for "catch-all" segment so if you go to localhost3000/docs you should not get 404 instead get docs homepage